 Taurine can also be chemically synthesized (created artificially and not by the body).
 Synthesized Taurine is used in commercial products.
 Commercially produced Taurine is usually derived from isethionic acid.
 Taurine can also be derived through the reaction of sulfurous acid and aziridine.

 Research into the physiological role of Taurine in the human body is uncovering some potential new roles for this compound:

-- Taurine helps to lower one’s response to stress.
+- Taurine can help to lower one’s response to stress.

-- Taurine has been shown to stimulate new growth and connections of brain and nervous system cells.
-This may improve both cognitive and physical functioning.
+- Taurine may improve both cognitive and physical functioning.